I review the latest evidence on what foods help you cope with your morning sickness and whether they really work.

 Peppermint

-Peppermint is commonly used to treat nausea, however whether it actually works is not clear or scientifically proven.
+It’s not clear if peppermint can reduce nausea or is one of the best foods for morning sickness.
 Much of the evidence around its use is anecdotal, but it doesn’t hurt to try and it may work for you.

 Tip: Sip on peppermint tea, or suck on a peppermint candy.